 The site where many believe that the Maccabees are buried is marked by a very clear official state sign on the road leading to the modern city of Modi’in.
 Yet these tombs were made 600 years after the days of the Maccabees, and do not match the descriptions of the tombs of the Maccabean kings by contemporary historical sources.
 One of the main reasons for this mistake is the Arabic name of the site – “Qubur el-Yahood” (“Tombs of the Jews”), and the name of the nearby Arab village, “el-Midieh”.
 Many scholars believed it preserved the ancient name of the site – Modi’in.
 But the village of “el-Midieh” was never excavated properly.
-It was surveyed in the 19th century and again after the Six Day War.
+It was surveyed in the 19th century and again after the Six-Day War in 1967.
 These surveys traced various antiquities, but only a few of them could be attributed to the days of the Maccabees.

 Another problem is that the book of the Maccabees describes the tomb as a magnificent sepulcher, adorned by seven pyramids and reliefs which depict maritime scenes.
 According to one source, the sepulcher “can be seen from the [Mediterranean] sea”.
 From “Qubur el-Yahood” one can indeed view the sea, but the remains at the site include no pyramids or imposing ornamentation.